5T33Z0/Clover-Crate/ACPI/README.md

 ### TgtBridge

 The `TgtBridge` (= Target Bridge) can be used to limit the scope of a binary rename to a specific device within the `DSDT`.
 It's located in the `ACPI/DSDT/Patches` section of the Clover config.
-Using the `TgtBridge` is recommended to avoid that renamings of otherwise widely-used methods (like `_STA, _CRS` or `_INI` for example) are applied to the whole of the DSDT which would otherwise most likely break it.
+Using the `TgtBridge` is recommended to avoid that widely-used methods (like `_STA, _CRS` or `_INI` for example) are renamed in the whole of the DSDT which would otherwise most likely break it.

 **Example**: renaming the method `_STA`to `_XSTA` in device `GPI0`: